 "A beautiful and very important film."

-Cornelia vanderZeil, MD, author, Big Beautiful and Pregnant
+Cornelia vanderZeil, MD, author of Big Beautiful and Pregnant

 "Understanding and loving our post-birth bodies is an essential part of childbirth education.
 What our media culture pushes as a problem, This film reframes as a path to appreciation and thankfulness.
 The film opens our eyes with beauty, grace and profound emotional understanding."